md-mohaiminul/ViS4mer/README.md

 - Dataset splits are provided `data/lvu_1.0`.
 Otherwise, you can also download [here](https://github.com/chaoyuaw/lvu).
 - You can download videos from youtube using [`youtube-dl`](https://pypi.org/project/youtube_dl/). `download_videos.py` provides code for downloading videos using `youtube_dl`.
 Alternatively, you can acquire the videos from [here](https://www.robots.ox.ac.uk/~vgg/research/condensed-movies/).
 - We used `ImageNet21k` pretrained ViT dense features from [`timm`](https://github.com/rwightman/pytorch-image-models/blob/master/timm/models/vision_transformer.py).
-Particularly, we used `vit_large_patch16_224_in21k` ViT model. `extract_vit_features.py` provides code for extracting features for LVU dataset.
+Particularly, we used `vit_large_patch16_224_in21k` ViT model. `extract_features/extract_features_lvu_vit.py` provides code for extracting features for LVU dataset.
-- Finally, you can run the ViS4mer model for LVU tasks using `run.py`.
+- Finally, you can run the ViS4mer model for LVU tasks using `run_lvu.py`.
+Particularly, we used 4 GPUs and the following command.
+ `CUDA_VISIBLE_DEVICES=0,1,2,3 python run_lvu.py`